CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 You may want to make a chart of letters by shape, including preffixes and suffixes, so you can look them up quickly.

 Reread each passage until you can read it without referring to the key, pointing to each word.
-It is ok if you inadvertently memorize it, but be sure to look at each word.
+It is ok if you inadvertently memorize it, but be sure to look at each word as you say it.

 As you gain experience, look for letters that often occur together, and think of them as a single letter.
 Eg TR and SH.

+***Delay writing as long as you can.*** Your pen will be wobbly the first few times you write, but your brain will know the building blocks and how they fit together, and you will avoid most mistakes made by new writers.

 ### Column Method to Read Difficult Words